Is It Bad to Drive with a Dirty Air Filter?

 Frequently Asked Questions: Air Filters

-Engines need air to go into the air and fuel mixture, which is erupts in the combustion chamber to generate power.
+Engines need air to go into the air and fuel mixture, which erupts in the combustion chamber to generate power.
 Gas-fueled cars use spark plugs to ignite the mixture, while diesel-fueled cars use high compression.
 Without any air, this isn’t possible, and without the right amount of clean air, the car’s performance will be suboptimal.

 Yes, it’s possible.
 If an air filter isn’t functioning as it’s meant to, it could be letting debris, dust particles, and other pollutants into your engine, potentially causing damage.